 - YouTube – Anytime I need to learn how to build a new skill, I always check YouTube first.
 There’s usually someone who’s sharing their knowledge for free!

-The Special Bundle membership includes an attendance ticket to the ATD International Conference and Expo, which a GREAT conference to attend.
+Membership includes an attendance ticket to the ATD International Conference and Expo, which is a GREAT conference to attend.
 More about that in the Events section below.

 And, don’t forget to join your local chapter.
 There are so many great opportunities to learn from the members of your local chapter and the price is usually minimal.

 Another great professional organization is Training Magazine.
 Also a great place for webinars, books, research, events, and more.

 Here are the membership details for Training Mag: